mineables/COSMiC-v3-0xMTH/README.md

 Troubleshooting:
 ---

+Q: "How do I mine with multiple GPUs?"
+A: Adding this info right away!
+In the meantime, it's a hot topic of conversation in #support on the Discord.
+There are a few ways to do this right now- I'll also be supplying a sample batch file to get you started along with some of the other approaches.
+Thanks for your patience!

 Q: "The window closes immediately"
 A: You need to run from a command prompt to see what the error was.
 Type 'cmd' at the Run prompt (Windows Key + R) or